ExclusiveOrange/JuliaWeb/README.md

 ## What

-JuliaWeb is a web-based, interactive fractal explorer.
+It's a web-based, interactive fractal explorer.
 Its codes are JavaScript.
 It's intended for easy-use by non-mathers.